The Basic Wine Guide is Here!

-Fortunately, there are only a few basic techniques to learn, as well as a little common wine knowledge.
-With some practice, you’ll be over the hump of rudimentary wine “dabbler,” and on to becoming an upstanding wino, capable of ordering wine like a pro.
+Fortunately, there are only a few basic techniques to learn, as well as some common wine knowledge.
+With some practice, you’ll be over the hump of being a rudimentary wine “dabbler,” to becoming an upstanding wino, capable of ordering wine like a pro.

 Basic Wine Guide Infographic